-Notification and Transfers from a Non-Cleveland Clinic Hospital facility must contact the Cleveland Clinic Transfer Center at 866.721.9803.
+Notification and Transfers from a Non-Cleveland Clinic Hospital

+The HBP requires notification at the time of admission (including unplanned admissions) on any admission to an out of network facility.
+Notification can be from either the member, the members family, or the admitting facility.
+The admitting facility must contact the Cleveland Clinic Transfer Center at 866.721.9803.
 Members must contact EHP Medical Management at 216.986.1050 or 888.246.6648.
 These numbers are also on the back of your medical ID card.
 Notification is required as the HBP may transfer members from a non-network facility to a network facility, as well as to monitor ongoing care and discharge planning needs.